International Women’s Day

 Having policies that are passed with fairness in mind means that people will be treated the same regardless of their background which, in this case, also includes gender.
 By reducing the barriers that women face, we can inevitably change the structure of society overall, with that change lasting over generations.
 Having fairness in mind also means that the end result will be much more inclusive: without removing all barriers, we will only ever see ‘certain types’ of women get to the top, and not anyone.
 By removing all gender barriers, it also means that people who are non-gender conforming are able to reach the top too.
 In this case, even though it mainly benefits women, having affordable childcare is beneficial to any family or household and will ensure that nobody has to leave their job because they cannot afford childcare.

 In conclusion, the only way in which to achieve female equality is if we advocate for fairness.
 This International Women’s Day, we thought that this is an important contribution when it comes to the conversation about how we can advance the position of women, as well as the solutions that we need to push in order to do so.
 Achieving equality will require the removal of all barriers, but doing so works for the whole of society.
 In this piece, this was demonstrated by the adoption of affordable childcare, where it can be seen that the removal of one barrier has positive knock-on effects on the whole of society.

 It is this long-term approach that should be taken in terms of public policy when it comes to tackling the other barriers too.
 Thats why we are launching the “Equality works for you” campaign, to find policy solutions for both gender inequality and inequality more widely in society.

-Written by Jasneet Samrai, our Deputy Director and Equalities Spokesperson.
+Written by Jasneet Samrai, our Deputy Director.